ScottHabershon/cde/Tutorials/Tutorial_3/Example_pathfind.md

-##Tutorial 3: Reaction path-finding {#pathfind}
+## Tutorial 3: Reaction path-finding {#pathfind}

 This section gives example input files and instructions for a typical double-ended reaction path-finding calculation run through CDE.

 This calculation will perform a simulated annealing (SA) optimization of the mechanism error-function, seeking out a reaction mechanism which connects the reactant graph (as calculated from the input reactant xyz file) to the product graph (as determined from the input product xyz file).

-**Important: Note that the target reactant and prosuct graphs are calculated directly from the input reactant and product structures.
+**Important: Note that the target reactant and product graphs are calculated directly from the input reactant and product structures.
 So, make sure that the bond-lengths in your reactants and products are correct so that the calculated connectivity matrices are also correct!**

 The allowed moves (i.e. chemical reactions) which are used in the search for a mechanism connecting the reactant and product are provided in the move file.

 In this example, we're going to look at the oxidation of carbon monoxide to carbon dioxide, occuring on a platinum cluster.

-**The actual files to run this example can be found in the *~/cde/examples/Tutorial_5/* directory.**
+**The actual files to run this example can be found in the *~/cde/Tutorials/Tutorial_3/* directory.**

 In this directory, you will find several input files: